EmiliaKo/Getting-and-Cleaning-Data/CodeBook.md

 * SITTING
 * STANDING
 * LAYING
 and for each subject: idetifiers for 1 - 30 average for each feature was calculated.

-Data consists of 79 features related to mean and standard deviation:
+Data consists of 79 features related to mean and standard deviation.
+The following table describe each column in clean data.

 |feature index  |feature name	                |	description	                                                                   			|
 |---------------|-------------------------------|---------------------------------------------------------------------------------------------------------------|